hlan-net/BluePills/QUICK_START_PLAY_STORE.md

 ```

 Copy the entire output of this command and paste it as the value for the `ANDROID_KEYSTORE_BASE64` secret.

+### Setting up Google Play Service Account

+For automated deployment to Google Play Store, you need to create a service account.
+Follow the detailed guide in [GOOGLE_PLAY_SERVICE_ACCOUNT_SETUP.md](GOOGLE_PLAY_SERVICE_ACCOUNT_SETUP.md) to:

+1. Create a service account in Google Cloud Console
+2. Generate a JSON key
+3. Link the service account to Google Play Console
+4. Set up the `GOOGLE_PLAY_SERVICE_ACCOUNT_JSON` secret

 ## 4. Building and Releasing